guillaumedelaloy/Portfolio/README.md

 The first MOOC I have completed is [Machine Learning](https://www.coursera.org/learn/machine-learning), from Andrew Ng (Stanford).
 I started studying the lessons from this MOOC because I wanted to get an internship as a data scientist.
 I really loved the teaching methods and examples, it makes you realize how powerful data science is !
 After completing this course, I knew I wanted to become a data scientist.

 I also followed a second MOOC, [fast.ai](http://www.fast.ai/) in order to get more familiar with deep learning.
 I had already used some DL packages like Keras but I wanted to sharpen my understanding of DL concepts.
-It was a great experience because it has been the opportunity to work with unstructured data like images, that I wasn't familiar with before.
+It was a great experience because it has been the opportunity to work with unstructured data like images, which I wasn't familiar with before.
 I really enjoyed this MOOC because it is a summary of state of the art algorithms and it remains very practical.